Sophiehaight/GettingStarted/README.md

    Initial version<br/>
 </pre>

-Those horrendous hexadecimal strings are "commit IDs" - they are what what you need to revert to an old version of your document.
+Those horrendous hexadecimal strings are "commit IDs" - they are what you need to revert to an old version of your document.
 Actually, you don't need the whole string, just the first 7 characters.
 Suppose you want to go back and work on your old version (the one where you added the references but before you merged in the rubbish that Phil wrote).
 Here's what what you would do:

 <table>
   <tbody>